 When it comes to speaking about the beautiful game, there is no one better at talking about football with pure passion and a never ending series of anecdotes and stories.

 I know first hand what a great speaker Gordon is.
-We’ve spoken many times, I’ve seen him speak in public and I’ve had the privilege of filming my own enthralling ‘in conversation with’ interview with the Manchester United cult hero, who started with Millwall and also had spells as Derby County and Queens Park Rangers.
+We’ve spoken many times.
+I’ve seen him speak in public.
+And I’ve had the privilege of filming my own enthralling ‘in conversation with’ interview with the Manchester United cult hero, who started with Millwall and also had spells at Derby County and Queens Park Rangers.

 But there was one story Gordon told near the end of this Man Utd Podcast I’d never heard before.
 It brought a tear to my eye and had show hosts David May, Helen Evans and Sam Homewood all feeling equally emotional.

 Winning the FA Cup was every footballers dream, certainly back in the seventies.
 And Gordon paints the scene beautifully when he remembers how United came back the year after losing the 1976 Final to underdogs Southampton.